scipy/scipy.org/content/en/about.md

 people that contribute to SciPy as part of their job.
 Current Institutional Partners include:

-- Quansight (Ralf Gommers, Peter Bell, Gregory Lee, Pamphile Roy, Gagandeep Singh)
+- Quansight (Ralf Gommers, Peter Bell, Pamphile Roy, Melissa Weber Mendonça)

 {{< partners >}}